openx/terraform-provider-gcp-ipam-autopilot/docs/index.md

 ### Authentication

 The provider uses application default credentials to authenticate against the backend.
-Alternatively you can directly provide an identity token via the GCP_IDENTITY_TOKEN environment variable to access the Cloud Run instance, the audience for the identity token should be the domain of the Cloud Run service.
+Alternatively you can set GOOGLE_CREDENTIALS variable to point or contain JSON account key or directly provide an identity token via the GCP_IDENTITY_TOKEN environment variable to access the Cloud Run instance, the audience for the identity token should be the domain of the Cloud Run service.